valdergallo/django-compress-field/README.md

 - Delete old file that was compressed on zip
 - Support for South Migrations
 - Support Django 1.2+
-- Celery support - async compress file with Celery
+- Celery 2.8+ support - async compress file with Celery
 - Windows Support
 - Linux support
-- iOS support
+- OSx support
 - Support for Python3
 - Support for Python2.6+